tcbcourier/airplanes-php/README.md

 $airplane->setTip("5.00");
 $airplane->addItemToItems('1', 'Whiteboard');
 ```
-After you have done that, simple call `uploadOrder()` to send the order to Airplanes in the Sky.
+After you have done that, simply call `uploadOrder()` to send the order to Airplanes in the Sky.
 ```
 try {
     $orderNumbers = $airplane->uploadOrder();